Simple IRA

 Employer contributions can be made in one of the following ways:

-- A 2% employer contribution based on an employee’s compensation (up to $4,900 in 2011 and $5,000 in 2012) for all eligible employees regardless of whether the employee is electing to defer a portion of their salary or not.
+2. A 2% employer contribution based on an employee’s compensation (up to $5,800 in 2021) for all eligible employees regardless of whether the employee is electing to defer a portion of their salary or not.

-SIMPLE IRAs are very inexpensive to maintain and their costs vary, but may cost approximately $15-$25 annually per employee account.
+SIMPLE IRAs are very inexpensive to maintain and their costs vary, but may cost approximately $15 to $25 annually per employee account.